 From its origin near Myakka Head, the Myakka River generally flows from northeast to southwest.
-Dune ridges are found on both sides of the river.
-From elevations of 14-15 feet above mean sea level (MSL) along the river, these ridges rise gradually to elevations of 25-45 feet.
-The rise is more precipitous westward to eastward.
-Between these dune lines are the major sloughs and the numerous depression marshes, many of which will eventually become sloughs due to solution processes.
+Elevations in the park are 14-15 feet above mean sea level (MSL)

+along the river, which gradually rises to elevations of 25-45 feet.
+The rise is more precipitous westward to eastward, with the highest elevations north of the Upper Myakka Lake and in the easternmost section of the park near Deer Prairie Slough.
+Within this landscape there are major sloughs and the numerous depression marshes, many of which will eventually become sloughs due to solution processes.